aniketkumar2001/MNIST-dataset-MLP-NN/README.md

 Training an MLP Neural Network for MNIST Dataset using only numpy and pandas

-The data is given in .csv file.
+The dataset can be downloaded in CSV format from the following link: [MNIST Datasets](https://git-disl.github.io/GTDLBench/datasets/mnist_datasets/).
-I have used two hidden layers, each with 16 neurons.
-ReLU and sigmoid activation functions are used.
+I implemented a neural network with two hidden layers, each consisting of 16 neurons.
+The ReLU activation function is used for the hidden layers, while the sigmoid activation function is applied to the output layer. <br>
-Achieved an accuracy of 86% on the test data, and the confusion matrix has been plotted...
+The model achieved an accuracy of 86% on the test dataset, and the corresponding confusion matrix has been plotted to visualize the performance.